BoySetsFire: Compilations and other appearances

 One of their songs, "Handful of Redemption", is featured on the video games Tiger Woods '03 and MVP Baseball '03 by EA Sports.
 Their song "Rookie" from the After the Eulogy album was featured on the Legends of Wrestling video game.
-"Rookie" from After the Eulogy and "Handful of Redemption" from the Tomorrow Come Today album were also featured in the video game 1080° Avalanche.
+"Rookie" from After the Eulogy and "Handful of Redemption" from the Tomorrow Come Today album were also featured in the video games 1080° Avalanche, MVP Baseball 2003 and Tiger Woods PGA Tour 2003.
 Additionally, their song "High Wire Escape Artist" is featured on the soundtrack to The Daredevil motion picture.
 The soundtrack record, released by Wind-up Records, is the band's first and only gold record.